17ms/contego/README.md

 ./target/release/fragilebyte <OPTIONS>
 ```

 If no options are specified the app starts as a server by default.
-It can be started as a client by defining a target address as shown below.
+It can be started as a client by defining a target address with the commands shown below.

 ```
 USAGE: